 Naturally, digitalisation is also widely used in the manufacturing and plant engineering sector: The Industrial Internet, also known to most people as Industry 4.0, involves the intelligent networking of production facilities and logistics systems, enabling extensive automation of production processes with the help of new technologies.
 Intensifying global competition is driving the demand for lean processes that are not only cost-efficient thanks to the use of new technologies but also enable continuous improvements to the products themselves.
-As is almost always the case, however, Industry 4.0 also has a downside that must be considered in addition to all its advantages: the use of Internet-enabled systems, such as industry or company portals, within the production process, attracts a range of threats that include cyber-attacks.
+As is almost always the case, however, Industry 4.0 also has a downside that must be considered in addition to all its advantages: using Internet-enabled systems, such as industry or company portals, within the production process attracts a range of threats that include cyber-attacks.
 At worst, these lead to data losses and system outages within the business, which in turn can impact production speed.
-By maximising the security of login procedures, Identity and Access Management helps prevent these sources of danger from arising in the first place.
-We must now ask ourselves: what expectations do customers have in terms of security and how can they be implemented?
+Maximising the security of login procedures, Identity, and Access Management helps prevent these sources of danger from arising in the first place.
+We must now ask ourselves: what expectations do customers have in terms of security, and how can they be implemented?

 Secure access with the help of Identity and Access Management

 Intense competition and the increasing pressure of digitalisation should not discourage mechanical and plant engineering companies from maximising security within their production environment.
-If they neglect this, they are not only risking production shutdowns but also the associated financial losses and reputational damage.
+If they neglect this, they are risking production shutdowns, associated financial losses, and reputational damage.